Duy Tan University

 Duy Tân University (Đại học Duy Tân) is a private research university in Da Nang, Vietnam.
 The name derives from the Modernisation Movement, or phong trào Duy Tân, of 1906–1908.
+In 2019, the school was awarded the "First Class Labor Medal" ("Huân chương Lao động hạng Nhất").

+Duy Tân University cooperates with many international universities and in 2023/2024 appears in globally/internationally university rankings as the highest ranked Vietnamese university.

 Programmes

 DTU was established on 11 November 1994, under Decision No 666/TTg, signed by the Prime Minister of Vietnam.
 DTU offers academic programs that include a graduate two year master's degree, an undergraduate four to five year bachelor's degree, a Junior Technical College three year Associate bachelor's degree and Secondary Professional and Vocational Education two year diplomas.

 Duy Tan University offers a wide range of academic programs.
 Through its 16 graduate courses, DTU has fueled the local labor market with a total of 45,000 graduates and postgraduates so far.

 In addition, with the slogan: "Partnering with Giants", Duy Tan University has expanded partnerships with many well-known universities around the world.
 These include Carnegie Mellon University (CMU), one of the top four American universities in IT; Pennsylvania State University (PSU), one of the top fifty universities in Business Management and Hospitality and Tourism; and California State University, CSU Fullerton and Cal Poly, one of the top five American public universities in Civil Engineering and Architecture on the West Coast.

 By providing access to internationally standardized curricula, DTU has established programs to help students continue their studies abroad.
 More choices are now available for DTU students, such as the 2+2 program, the 1+1+2 program and the 3+1 program.
 In 2017, DTU partnered with Troy University and Keuka College in the US to offer students Onsite Study-Abroad programs in four disciplines: Business Administration, IT, Hotel Management and Financial Management.
 Students can now receive advanced education and graduate with internationally accredited degrees, without having to leave Vietnam.